mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 The choice of weaponry used by a mercenary formation is often dictated by what is available.
-Where there is a choice, general-purpose systems are usually favoured over highly specialized ones.
+Where there is a choice, general-purpose systems are usually favored over highly specialized ones.
 Availability of ammunition and ease of maintenance are both important factors as well.
 Mercenary units would, on the whole, prefer to be